zeynepeceyunkul/microservices-demo/README.md

 ---

 ## 🐳 Containerization

-Each microservice is packaged as a Docker container:
+Each service (backend and frontend) is packaged as a Docker container.

+Benefits:

-- Same runtime everywhere
+- Same runtime environment everywhere

 - No environment mismatch